 Satellite Salon Series

 When Dr. Lynn Vartan started her position at Southern Utah University, she wanted to bring her musical world closer to her students in Cedar City, Utah.
 Her desire to merge these worlds manifested itself in the launching of her Satellite Salon Series.
 This unique concert series happens twice a year, in September and January at SUU, and brings in a guest artist for a small residency for the weekend.
-As the series has developed, Dr. Vartan has added a visual artist to the master class and concert.
-On Thursday, the artist gives a masterclass to the both university and high school students, followed by a Q & A session led by Dr. Vartan, in the style of “Inside the Actor’s Studio."
-The dynamic, collaborative Satellite Salon concert occurs on Friday evening.
-On Saturday morning, "Arts Unwrapped" is an interactive workshop for families designed to introduced youngsters to various aspects of the arts.
+As the series has developed, Dr. Vartan has often added a visual artist to the event to participate in the merging of multiple arts on stage live for the audience.
+Typically, on Thursday or Friday the artist gives a masterclass to the both university and high school students, followed by a Q & A session led by Dr. Vartan, in the style of “Inside the Actor’s Studio."
+The dynamic, collaborative Satellite Salon concert occurs on Saturday evening at 7:30 pm.
 All events are free and take place in Thorley Recital Hall.

 Composition Conjuring brings musical premieres to SUU

 Two highly decorated musical artists, composer George Gianopoulos and singer Kathleen Roland Silverstein, will join Southern Utah University’s Associate Professor of Music, Dr. Lynn Vartan, and other Department of Music faculty members for an evening of music titled Composition Conjuring.
 The concert will be held at SUU in the Thorley Recital Hall on Saturday, January 28, at 7:30 pm.